Computing with Infinite Objects: the Gray Code Case: Acknowledgement

 The paper is organised as follows: In Section~\ref{sec-dig} the definition of a digit space is recalled and extended Gray code introduced.
 Section~\ref{sec-indef} contains a short introduction to inductive and co-inductive definitions and the proof methods they come equipped with.
 The application to digit spaces is discussed as well.

 The next two sections give brief introductions to the logical systems used for program extraction.
-Section~\ref{sec-progex} deals with \emph{Intuitionistic Fixed Point Logic} and the kind of realisability used to generate programs.
-In Section~\ref{sec-concon} its extension \emph{Computational Fixed Point Logic} is discussed.
+Section~\ref{sec-progex} deals with \emph{Intuitionistic Fixed Point Logic (IFP)} and the kind of realisability used to generate programs.
+We follow~\cite{btifp} except that in the case-construct of the programming language we permit clauses with overlapping patterns (see~Section~\ref{sub-prog}).
+In Section~\ref{sec-concon}, the extension of IFP to \emph{Concurrent Fixed Point Logic (CFP)} is discussed.
 The logic contains two new connectives from \cite{bt} and corresponding proof rules.
 The rules are all realisable.
 We will derive further rules.

 In Section~\ref{sec-conarch} and \ref{sec-sdgc}, respectively, concurrent versions of Archimedean induction and the predicates $\bS$ and $\bG$ are introduced.
 These predicates are such that the realisers of their elements are signed digit and/or Gray code representations of the elements.
 The concurrent versions of both predicates are shown to coincide.
 From the proofs computable translations between the two representations can be extracted.